shivansh023023/SageDB/DOCUMENTATION.md

 ### 7. CRUD Operations

+- Navigate to "Add Data" tab
 - Create a new node: "Transformer Architecture"
 - Create edges: "Transformer" → "Attention Mechanism"
 - Search for "attention" and show it now returns the new node
 - This demonstrates the system is live and mutable

+### 8. Data Management

+- Navigate to "Manage Data" tab
+- **Update Node**: Update the text or metadata of an existing node
+- **Delete Edge**: Lookup an edge by ID and delete it
+- **Delete Node**: Delete a node (also removes connected edges)
+- This demonstrates full CRUD capabilities

 ---